ChokoGroup/CHA-Lakka-Dual-Boot/README.md

-If you're looking for the "CHA-Lakka Installer and Updater" it evolved to https://github.com/ChokoGroup/CHA-Multi-OS-Boot
+### CHA - Lakka - Playlists by Genre

 ##
-# This repository is not updated to work with the new "Multi OS builds"!
-##
-# CHA - Lakka - Playlists by Genre
 This pack has two folders:
-- CHA_LAKKA (with playlists by genre and thumbnails - VERY INCOMPLETE)
+- CHA_LAKKA (with playlists by genre and thumbnails - still missing "Shooter" and "Sport" games)
 - CHA_LAKKA_EMPTY (with a script to create RetroArch Customized Playlists, optionally with thumbnails)

-Honestly, this is more like a backup repository until all the playlists and thumbnails are finished.
+This playlists are designed to work with the (not so) new "Multi OS builds" in https://github.com/ChokoGroup/CHA-Multi-OS-Boot

 ### Goal
-We can run Lakka in our Capcom Home Arcades but without playlists and thumbnails, a very important slice is missing.
+We can run Lakka in our Capcom Home Arcades but without playlists and thumbnails, a very important part of the experience is missing.
 The primary goal is to create a set of playlists with thumbnails of games sorted by genre.

 A script was made to easily create playlists from a set of ROMs (*.zip format) in several folders and subfolders and also get the thumbnails from the assets previosly downloaded from https://www.progettosnaps.net
-They are meant to be used in Lakka, running in Capcom Home Arcade (hence the folder named CHA_LAKKA, so it can be loaded from USB or copied to internal memory or SD card) but should work with other ReatroArch installations with little (or even no) changes.
+They are meant to be used in Lakka, running in Capcom Home Arcade.
+They can be loaded from USB or copied to internal memory or SD card, and should work with other ReatroArch installations with little (or even no) changes.

 ### How to use the existing playlists - Loading from USB
-1. Make sure your drive is in a supported format, like FAT32.
+1. Make sure your drive is in a supported format, like FAT32 or EXT4.

-2. Make sure the label of your pendrive is "CHOKO" - this is because Lakka mounts USB drives under /storage/roms/ using the label.
+2. Make sure the label of your pendrive is "CHOKO_DISK".
 In Windows, you can change the label of your pendrive by right-clicking in the drive letter and select "Rename".

-3. Copy the folder CHA_LAKKA to the root of your CHOKO pendrive.
-It doesn't need to be empty, you can have other folders.
+3. Copy the content of the folder CHOKO_DISK to the root of your CHOKO_DISK pendrive.

 4. You need to put the ROMs in *.zip format, in folders inside 'CHA_LAKKA/roms'.
 It isn't easy to put all the right roms in the right place, but there are lists inside the folder "roms".